AbbadAnes/social-media-network-simulation/README.md

 <br>
 <h2> Sending invitations </h2>
 As we mentioned earlier each individual in the network is looking to improve his gain. regardless of the type of population and its winning policy.
 Establishing new links with users can only improve the gain.
-For this, each user sends login invitations to each user who has a gain greater than or equal to his gain. thus each user ensures a good quality of link with these future friends.
+For this, each user sends invitations to each user who has a gain greater than or equal to his gain. thus each user ensures a good quality of link with these future friends.
 <br><br>